-A new Unified Eclipse OCL is evolving that exploits Xtext and uses Ecore models indirectly via a UML-aligned Pivot models.
-This provides a choice between the classic APIs that offer limited forward functionality, and the experimental new APIs that will be promoted to non-experimental form in the Mars release.
+The new Unified Eclipse OCL exploits Xtext and uses Ecore models indirectly via a UML-aligned Pivot models.
+This provides a choice between the classic APIs that offer limited forward functionality, and the new APIs that some of which are promoted to non-experimental form in the Mars release.
+Many remain experimental and internal.